Profile Photo

 WILLIAM HENRY BAUER, a native of Texas, was born in Port Lavaca, Calhoun County, Texas, on February 14, 1907, the son of the late Capt.
 Frank E. and Elizabeth (Wiegand) Bauer.

-Mr. Bauer was co-founder of Bauer Dredging Co., Inc. and from 1936 through 1965 guided this small Texas company to a postion of recognized world leadership in its field.
+Mr. Bauer was co-founder of Bauer Dredging Co., Inc. and from 1936 through 1965 guided this small Texas company to a position of recognized world leadership in its field.
 Until recently, Mr. Bauer was Chairman of the Board and Chief Executive Officer of Bauer Dredging Company, Inc. and its subsidiaries; was a former Member of the Board of Directors of the Panama Canal Company, and was elected President of the World Dredging Association at its annual meeting in Rotterdam, The Netherlands, in 1968, and was elected Chairman of the World Dredging Association in July of 1970.

 He is Chairman of the Board of the First National Bank in Port Lavaca, Texas, and Chairman of the Board of the Texas State Bank at Austin, Texas.
 Formerly, Mr. Bauer was: Director and Vice-President of Texas Gas Transmission Corporation, Vice-President, Director and Member of the Executive Committee of American Commercial Lines, Inc.